Sustainable business is one of the most important and satisfying fields that a person can enter.

 On the legal side, some professionals get to help ensure that organizations stay compliant with various local, state, and federal environmental regulations and laws.
 Many of them advise their clients or employers on those environmental obligations.
 And some work as advocates for the protection of ecological systems and natural resources by helping to prosecute or initiate lawsuits against individuals or organizations that have committed criminal environmental infractions.
 In 2018, the median salary among all lawyers in the U.S. was $120,910.

 3. Growth in Support and Potential

 Even though it's a relatively new field, sustainable business is quickly evolving and attracting professionals and organizations to the cause of a more socially and environmentally friendly economy.
-In fact, the American Sustainable Business Council (ASBC) now represents more than 250,000 businesses across the U.S.5
+In fact, the American Sustainable Business Council (ASBC) now represents more than 250,000 businesses across the U.S.

 Corporate responsibility is also becoming more evident in the way that many companies obtain their electricity.
 Led by companies such as Apple, Google, Facebook, and Amazon, the procurement of corporate renewable energy in America doubled between 2013 and 2014, and it doubled again between 2014 and 2015, according to a report by the ASBC.
 And the Chambers for Innovation and Clean Energy (CICE) is proving that companies in every state want to join the green energy revolution.

 Plus, other sustainable business networks continue to be created in many U.S. cities as well as on the campuses of some American universities.
 Many sustainable and environmental businesses are even achieving certification from Green America, which is a respected non-profit organization that works to create positive change.